 Having a clogged drain in your motorhome or towable can surely ruin your RV vacation.
 Calling an RV tech can be expensive to take care of what’s backing up into your sink or shower.
 And that’s if you can even get an appointment immediately.
 But there are ways to mitigate getting clogged drains in your RV.

 One of the most talked about topics amongst RVers is how to clear a clogged drain.
 RV’s seemingly have more delicate plumbing with curvy elbows and connections.
-So, I sat down to write this handy little guide to help you get a handle on what causes clogged drains and how to prevent them.
+So, here’s a handy how-to guide to help you get a handle on what causes clogged drains and how to prevent them.

 This blog article contains affiliate links.
 We receive a small commission at no extra cost to you so we can continue to create more helpful free content.
 Thank you, we appreciate your support!